This article was originally published on May 4, 2016, but is still relevant today.

 The S&P 500 chart in Google Finance goes all the way back to April 2, 1976.
 That’s 40 years of data.

-Looking at the chart, it looks like the market was nice and stable for 20 years, then it got all crazy with the tech bubble, the housing bubble, and recently perhaps another bubble yet to be named.
+Looking at the chart, it seems like the market was nice and stable for 20 years, then it got all crazy with the tech bubble, the housing bubble, and recently perhaps another bubble yet to be named.
 But looking at the chart this way fails to take into account that the market is supposed to go up exponentially, not linearly.
 That is, $100 making 10% gains each year is supposed to become $259 in 10 years, not $200.
-This happens because of compounding.
+It happens because of compounding.

 So let’s take a look at what the chart looks like when we make it logarithmic to take into account the compounding.